Submandibular Gland Cancer

 The surgeon can skip the fine-needle biopsy stage, which provides a lot of information about the type of submandibular gland tumor.
 Instead, the surgeon surgically removes the entire tumor and sends it to the pathologist for pathological examination.
 The pathologist reaches the final diagnosis by examining the removed tumor.
 This method leads the pathologist to a more precise diagnosis.
 That is why the diagnosis made by fine needle biopsy can change with the pathologist’s examination of the removed tumor.

 The main treatment of all submandibular salivary gland tumors, regardless of whether they are benign or malign, is the surgical removal of the tumor.
 Because even if the submandibular gland tumor is benign, it will continue to grow over time.
 Apart from this, there is a possibility that a benign submandibular gland tumor can turn into a malignant tumor over time.
 All of these can make the tumor difficult to treat.
-In addition, there are transitional zone tumors of the submandibular gland, which the pathologist may not be able to determine whether they are benign or malignant in nature.
+In addition, there are transitional zone tumors of the submandibular gland, which the pathologist may not be able to determine whether they are benign or malignant.

 If the pathological examination of the tumor of the submandibular gland completely removed shows that it is a benign tumor, there will be no need for additional treatment (radiation therapy, chemotherapy).
 Because surgical treatment is usually sufficient for benign tumors.
 In addition, radiation therapy and chemotherapy have no place in the treatment of benign tumors.

-After complete removal of submandibular gland tumors with low malignancy potential, additional treatments such as radiation therapy and chemotherapy may not be required.
+After the complete removal of submandibular gland tumors with low malignancy potential, additional treatments such as radiation therapy and chemotherapy may not be required.
 However, submandibular gland cancers with high malignancy potential require additional treatments after surgery.
 If the patient’s health condition is not suitable for surgery, or if the submandibular gland cancer has spread to the extent that surgery will not work, other treatment options without surgery may come forward.

 Treating doctors

 Problems related to the submandibular salivary gland in the lower jaw and neck area mainly concern otolaryngologists.
 Otolaryngologists, experienced in head and neck surgery perform submandibular salivary gland tumor surgeries.
-Radiologists, radiation oncologists, medical oncologists, plastic surgeons, neurosurgeons, dentists, psychologists can also participate in the diagnosis and treatment process depending on the situation.
+Radiologists, radiation oncologists, medical oncologists, plastic surgeons, neurosurgeons, dentists, and psychologists can also participate in the diagnosis and treatment process depending on the situation.
 Therefore, in the presence of a mass under the chin, it is the best choice to consult an experienced otolaryngologist.

 Surgery